fobiero/iblLeague/README.md

   - Python 3.6 or later
   - [SPA] Accessible from port `8000` for local development

-- Frontend app with JavaScript (ES2015), React and Sass
+- Frontend app with JavaScript (ES2015), React and SaaS

   - Latest JavaScript features from [ES2015](https://babeljs.io/docs/learn-es2015/) and beyond, transpiled with [Babel](https://babeljs.io/)